Scholars in Residence 2024-25

 Kat Myers she/her/hers

-Religious Ethics, Residential Fellow
+Religious Ethics, Dissertation Completion Fellow

 Katrina Myers is a PhD candidate at the University of Chicago Divinity School.
 She works in environmental and religious ethics, and she also engages religious studies, philosophy, feminist theory, human rights law and legal theory, the social sciences, and climate science.
 Her current work is a response to the need for an ethical theory that is grounded in lived experience and which enables us to both address and make sense of the ubiquitous suffering of the world.
 In her dissertation, “Compassion and Catastrophe: A Schopenhauerian Response to Climate Change Displacement,” she develops a conceptual framework for addressing the harmful consequences of climate change displacement.
 She focuses on the two of the greatest sources of suffering for displaced people: extant law and social isolation.
 She explores how—when guided by compassion and informed by contemporary feminist theory—the law and religious communities can be tools that enable us to cultivate and enact compassion.